Fantasia International Film Festival: 2024

 The 28th edition of Fantasia was held July 18 – August 4.
 The festival's opening film was Bookworm, by Ant Timpson, and the festival closed with André Forcier's film Ababooned (Ababouiné).
 Forcier received the festival's Prix Denis-Héroux in honour of his overall career achievements.

 A special Trailblazer Award was presented to Canadian filmmaker Vincenzo Natali, the director of the influential science fiction thriller film Cube, which also received a special screening of a new 4K restoration on July 30, 2024.

 2025

 The 29th edition of Fantasia was held from July 17 to August 3.
 The festival opened with American neo-Western black comedy film Eddington, by Ari Aster, and the Canadian Trailblazer Award was presented to Hungarian-born Canadian filmmaker George Mihalka, the director of the 1981 slasher film My Bloody Valentine.
 Announced on July 26, the jury awarded prizes in seven of the competition’s eight categories, with the Cheval Noir Award for Best Film going to Mother of Flies, a horror–fantasy film by John Adams, Zelda Adams, and Toby Posner.
 This marks the first time a U.S. production has received the prestigious award.

+2026

+The 30th edition of Fantasia was held from July 16 to August 2.
+The festival opened with Nicholas Winding Refn's Her Private Hell, and closed with Freaks Part II by Adam Stein and Zach Lipovsky, the sequel to their 2018 film Freaks.